Upcoming events

 Physical Requirements:

-- Must be able to hike at least 3 miles, round trip, with approximately 150 feet of ascent and descent while carrying trail tools.
+- Must be able to hike at least 2 miles, round trip, with approximately 150 feet of ascent and descent while carrying trail tools.

 -Must be able to excavate and move large quantities of organic matter and dirt OR cut and remove 3" diameter saplings and shrubs.

 Tools: Provided, but don't hesitate to bring your favorite tool.
+If you do bring a tool be sure you write your name on it.

 Required Personal Protective Equipment (PPE): Heavy boots, gloves.
 Safety glasses if doing corridor clearing.
 Safety glasses will be provided for those who do not have them.
 Bring water.

-Crew Size Limit: 40 people
+Crew Size Limit: 30 people

-Contact: Molly Burgmann at llbmwb@gmail.com.
+Contact: Patty Steman at pattysteman@gmail.com

-• 10/18/2025
+• 06/16/2026

 Register